-Social network tools and insights allow you to see if your community growth strategies are working, but you have to go to each network and access the information they give you.
-When you are tracking a lot of information on each network, this process can become tedious, and even waste time.
-It is much more convenient to have all the main stats on one dashboard.
+Native social media analytics allow you to see if your community growth strategies are working, but you have to go to each social network to access this information.
+It is so much more convenient to have all the main stats in one dashboard.
 This is where SEMrush can help.

-You can find the number of followers in your social media straight from the overview dashboard
+You can find the number of followers in your social media in the overview dashboard

 Engagement signals are pretty similar across the most popular social media networks, but since every network has its own specifics; they can be named differently and have a slightly different meaning.
 Let's take a quick look at the breakdown of the signals:

 Likes are the most standard way for the user to react to your content, so every social media network has this option.
 However, Facebook now has a number of "Reactions" to help you not just look at your applause rate, but also determine sentiment.